 That 2016 season was a particularly impressive year for Garnbret, marking the start of her dominant reign as queen of the competitions.
 In 2016 alone, she won the overall World Cup in lead and combined, the World Championship in Lead, as well as the Youth World Championship in Lead and Bouldering.

 Since then, Janja has gone on to dominate the female competition scene in every discipline, with the exception of speed climbing.
 In the five lead seasons between 2016-2021, she was the overall season winner in 4.
 She has won the combined title every year since her senior debut and has been the overall boulder world Cup winner once.
 2019 was perhaps Janja’s most impressive season to date, taking a clean sweep at every Bouldering World Cup, winning all 6 bouldering events and topping 74 of the total 78 problems.

 Garnbret is known for her achievements in the competition circuits and spends most of her time climbing on plastic.
 That said, she has also shown herself a capable outdoor climber, most of which is done during the winter break from competition climbing.

 Garnbret started bagging hard ascents in 2015, around the same time her competitive career was beginning to take off.
 A trip to Pandora, Croatia in March saw her onsight her first 8b Avatar, as well as her first 8c redpoint of Scrat.
 That same year she would also go on to claim her first 8c+, Miza za šest, in her home country of Slovenia.

-To date, Garbrets hardest ascent came in Jan 2018 after she clipped th chains, of La Fabela pa la Enmienda a 9a line in Santa Linya, Spain.
-A week later, on the same trip, she claimed her second 9a with an ascent of Selecció natural.
+To date, Garnbrets hardest ascent came in Jan 2018 after she clipped the chains, of La Fabela pa la Enmienda a 9a line in Santa Linya, Spain.
+A week later, on the same trip, she claimed her second 9a with an ascent of Selecció Natural.